CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Formative Research Design Challenges

 \item \textbf{Complex layer operations.} Different layers serve different purposes in CNNs\cite{guRecentAdvancesConvolutional2018}.
 For example, convolutional layers exploit the spatially local correlations in inputs---each convolutional neuron connects to only a small region of its input; whereas max pooling layers introduce regularization to prevent overfitting.
 T1 said, \quotes{The most challenging part is learning the math behind it [CNN model].} Many students also reported that CNN layer computations are the most challenging learning objective (\autoref{fig:survey-result}).
 To make CNNs perform better than other models in tasks like image classification, these models have complex and unique mathematical operations that many beginners may not have seen elsewhere.

 \item \textbf{Connection between model structure and layer operation.} Based on instructor interviews and the survey results from past students (\autoref{fig:survey-result}), one of the cruxes to understand CNNs is understanding the interplay between low-level mathematical operations (\ref{item:c2}) and the high-level model structure (\ref{item:c1}).
-Smilkov et al., creators of the popular dense neural network learning tool Tensorflow Playground\cite{smilkovDirectManipulationVisualizationDeep2017}, also found this challenge key to learning about deep learning models: \quotes{It's not trivial to translate the equations defining a deep network into a mental model of the underlying geometric transformations.} In other words, in addition to comprehending the mathematical formulas behind different layers, students are also required to understand how each operation works within the complex, layered model structure.
+Smilkov et al., creators of the popular dense neural network learning tool Tensorflow Playground\cite{smilkovDirectManipulationVisualizationDeep2017}, also found this challenge key to learning about deep learning models: ``\textit{It's not trivial to translate the equations defining a deep network into a mental model of the underlying geometric transformations [change of feature representations].}'' In other words, in addition to comprehending the mathematical formulas behind different layers, students are also required to understand how each operation works within the complex, layered model structure.

-\item \textbf{Effective algorithm visualization (AV).} The success of applying visualization to explain machine learning algorithms to beginners \cite{websterNowAnyoneCan2017, smilkovDirectManipulationVisualizationDeep2017, kahngGANLabUnderstanding2019} suggests that an AV tool is a promising approach to help people more easily learn about CNNs.
+\item \textbf{Effective algorithm visualization (AV).} The success of applying visualization to explain machine learning algorithms to beginners \cite{carneyTeachableMachineApproachable2020, smilkovDirectManipulationVisualizationDeep2017, kahngGANLabUnderstanding2019} suggests that an AV tool is a promising approach to help people more easily learn about CNNs.
 However, AV tools need to be carefully designed to be effective in helping learners gain an understanding of algorithms \cite{fouhRoleVisualizationComputer2012}.
 In particular, AV systems need to clearly explain the mapping between the algorithm and its visual encoding \cite{mayerAnimationsNeedNarrations1991}, and actively engage learners \cite{kehoeRethinkingEvaluationAlgorithm2001}.

-\item \textbf{High barrier of entry for learning deep learning models.} Most neural networks written in deep learning frameworks, such as TensorFlow\cite{abadiTensorFlowSystemLargeScale2016} and PyTorch\cite{paszkePyTorchImperativeStyle2019a}, are typically trained and deployed on dedicated servers that use powerful hardware with GPUs.
-Can we make understanding CNNs more accessible without such resources, so that everyone has the opportunity to learn and interact with deep learning models?
+\item \textbf{Challenge in deploying interactive learning tools.} Most neural networks are written in deep learning frameworks, such as TensorFlow\cite{abadiTensorFlowSystemLargeScale2016} and PyTorch\cite{paszkePyTorchImperativeStyle2019a}.
+Although these libraries have made it much easier to create AI models, they require users to understand key concepts of deep learning in the first place \cite{stevensDeepLearningPyTorch2019}.
+Can we make understanding CNNs more accessible without installation and coding, so that everyone has the opportunity to learn and interact with deep learning models?

 \end{enumerate}